kodans/MyApps/README.md

    PayslipCreator.cs - Contains logic responsible for payslip creation. class contructor takes ITaxItemsSource and IEmployeeService as arguments which are later
                          to generate payslip information.
    Exceptions folder - Contains custom exception/exceptions where you can use it in the application.

-     Interfaces folder - Contains Interfaces for services used in the application. this contracts can be used the mock the behaviour of the services when needed(specially in unit testing.
+   Interfaces folder - Contains Interfaces for services used in the application. this contracts can be used the mock the behaviour of the services when needed(specially in unit testing).

    Models folder  - Contains models/entities used in the application.
-These are models( or entities) used throught the application.
-                 Employee model - firstname , lastname and annualsalary with validation.
+These are models( or entities) used throught the application.Employee model - firstname, lastname and annualsalary with validation.
                  TaxItem model - minValue and maxValue and TaxRate defining a tax rule

  Services folder - Contains services for Employee creation(EmployeeService) and Monthly tax calculation(TaxCalculateService) implementing IEmployeeService and            ITaxCalculateService.